Clinical resources, training and education

 A project of Flinders University, End-of-life Essentials provides e-learning and resources for doctors, nurses and allied health professionals to improve the quality and safety of end of life care in hospitals.

 The content of End of Life Essentials has been informed by the National Consensus Statement ‘Essential elements for safe and high-quality end-of-life care’ of the Australian Commission on Safety and Quality in Health Care and is relevant to implementation of the end of life care components of the Commission’s National Safety and Quality Health Service Standards.
-Click here for more information.
+Click here to access these education modules.

 HealthPathways Melbourne, an initiative of the North Western Melbourne Primary Health Network (NWMPHN) and Eastern Melbourne Primary Health Network (EMPHN) is an online portal designed to be used at the point of care by GP teams working in the northwest and eastern regions of Melbourne.